abelectronicsuk/ABElectronics_Python_Libraries/ServoPi/README.md

 ```
 PWM(address, bus)
 ```
-The PWM class provides control over the pulse-width modution outputs on the PCA9685 controller.
+The PWM class provides control over the pulse-width modulation outputs on the PCA9685 controller.
 Functions include setting the frequency and duty cycle for each channel.

 **Parameters:**
-address (optional): device i2c address, defaults to 0x40
+address (optional): device I2C address, defaults to 0x40
 bus (optional): I2C bus number (integer).
-If no value is set the class will try to find the i2c bus automatically using the device name.
+If no value is set the class will try to find the I2C bus automatically using the device name.

 Initialise with the I2C address for the Servo Pi.